sassoftware/kt-chart-sample-code/README.md

 for the examples in the the technical report.

 ## What is KT Chart Monitoring?
 The KT chart monitoring method is intended to provide the means to monitor high-frequency multivariate data.
 The method is based on the SVDD [Tax & Duin, 2004](#svdd) algorithm that is applied to a moving window of observations.
 This approach enables you to reduce noise that can be present in high-frequency data and eliminates the need to monitor individual observations.
 KT chart monitoring has two steps:

 1. Training, which is implemented in the [KTTRAIN](#kttrain) procedure.
-The training process uses the data from normal operations to define the state of statistical control—that is, to determine the central tendency and the spread of the process.
+The training process uses the data from normal operations to define the state of statistical controlâ€”that is, to determine the central tendency and the spread of the process.
 The KT chart training calculates the control limits for allowed deviations in both the central tendency and the spread.
 The KT chart for monitoring the process center is called the a chart, and the KT chart for monitoring the process variation is called the R2 chart.
 2. Monitoring, which is implemented in the [KTMONITOR](#ktmon) procedure.
 The monitoring process uses the data from the